The Spectator: Political ideology and policy positions

 The Spectator is politically conservative.
 Historically, the magazine was liberal in outlook, and over the course of its first century supported the Radical wing of the Whigs, the Liberal Party, and the Liberal Unionists, who eventually merged with the Conservatives.
 In 1957, the magazine was nicknamed "the Bugger's Bugle" by The Sunday Express following a sustained campaign by The Spectator to decriminalise homosexuality.
 It was the only national publication to endorse Margaret Thatcher for leadership of the Conservative Party in the 1975 leadership election.

 Particularly since the 7 July 2005 Islamic terrorist attacks on the London Underground, The Spectator has been critical of multiculturalism, arguing that it undermines Britain's national identity and endangers its security through sectarianism and growing Islamic extremism.

 As with its sister publication The Daily Telegraph, The Spectator is generally Atlanticist and strongly Eurosceptic in outlook, favouring close ties with the United States and NATO rather than with the European Union.
 The magazine is a strong supporter of Israel.
-Some of its articles have opposed the creation of a Palestinian state, with one article arguing that a Palestinian state would be a "Trojan Horse" to destroy Israel.
+Some of its articles have opposed the creation of a Palestinian state.
 It has also supported Ukraine following its invasion by Russia in 2022.

 Ahead of the 2019 United Kingdom general election, the leading article in the magazine argued that illegal migrants living in the UK should be offered British citizenship.
 The Spectator has been one of the most outspoken supporters of Brexit.
-The magazine campaigned against Britain joining the European Common Market in the 1975 referendum, and was one of only two national titles (alongside the Morning Star) to back a "Leave" vote in the 2016 United Kingdom referendum, though it also provided a platform for "Remain" campaigners to argue for their side in the magazine and hosted a number of debates.
+The magazine campaigned against Britain remaining in the European Common Market in the 1975 referendum, and was one of only two national titles (alongside the Morning Star) to back a "No" vote in that referendum.
+It also provided a platform for "Remain" campaigners to argue for their side in the magazine and hosted a number of debates.